Different types of pain to the leg can be identified using a combination of history and testing

 What is a Trapped Nerve?

-The characteristic of a trapped nerve pain is that it covers an area distant from the causal problem in the distribution of a single nerve or nerve root.
-It may be a shooting pain, like a bolt of lightening, or a constant pain, tingling or numbness.
+The main characteristic of a trapped nerve pain is that it affects an area away from the cause, within the skin distribution of a single nerve, or nerve root, called a ‘dermatome’.
+It may be a shooting pain, constant pain, tingling or numbness.

-At The Spine Team we will listen to your symptoms and depending on how you describe your current pain and your history we will use examination tests to identify how and where the nerve is likely to be trapped; whether inside the spine, irritated as it leaves the spine or compromised further away from the spine.
+At The Spine Team we will listen to your symptoms and your history, then we will use examination tests to identify not only which nerve, but how and where it is likely to be trapped.

-Although the term “slipped disc” is widely used a disc ‘herniation’ or ‘prolapse’ is a relatively uncommon condition accounting for only about 2% of back or back related leg pain; these terms should not be confused with a ‘degenerative’ disc which is common and a type of wear and tear and not associated with pain.
+Although “slipped disc” is a widely used term a disc ‘herniation’ or ‘prolapse’ is a relatively uncommon condition accounting for only about 2% of back problems.
+These terms should not be confused with a ‘degenerative disc’ which is common and a type of ‘normal’ wear and tear, not necessarily associated with pain.

 Deep Referred Pain

-Another type of back related leg pain where the pain uses the nerves to get around but in which the nerve itself is not trapped.
-These pains do not follow the pathway of a single nerve or nerve root but rather follow patterns within the muscles, joints and bones giving, as the name suggests, deep pain.
-This type of pain can be more constant and hard to control but is usually less sharp than a trapped nerve, it is also frequently associated with a postural or lifestyle weakness.
+Back related leg pain where the nerve itself is not trapped is called ‘deep referred pain’.
+This pain does not follow the skin dermatome of a single nerve but rather patterns within the muscles, joints and bones giving, as the name suggests, deep pain.
+This type of pain can be more constant and hard to control, it is often worse on holding one position rather than worse on activity.

-Your Spine Team practitioner will be able to help you understand this type of pain which usually requires you to change the way you use the area rather than have the problem fixed; this may be due to a postural weakness or an environmental or workplace habit or activity.
-It cannot be regarded as an injury as there is rarely any suggestion of injury, there is also a tendency for the body to learn this behaviour as part of the problem increasing the likelihood that it can develop into Chronic Pain.
+Your Spine Team practitioner will be able to help you understand this type of pain which usually requires you to change the way you use the area rather than just have the problem fixed; this may be due to a particular set of circumstances, a postural weakness or an environmental or workplace habit or activity.
+The body can ‘learn’ this pain increasing the likelihood that it can develop into chronic pain.